Russia launches Checkmate: Su-75 will outpace Su-57 in production rates

 The new Russian fifth-generation light fighter Su-75 Checkmate has every chance of becoming the first truly mass-produced aircraft of the new generation in domestic aviation.
 Its predecessor, the Su-57, took almost two decades to reach mass production, and is now being produced at a rate of about 10–12 aircraft per year.

-However, the Su-75 has a different situation — its development is based on the principles of unification, modularity, and already existing technologies.
+However, the Su-75 has a different situation - its development is based on the principles of unification, modularity and already existing technologies.

-Why the Su-75 Will Surge Ahead
+Why the Su-75 will break ahead

 Stealth technologies were also completely adopted from the Su-57 and the S-70 Okhotnik UAV.

-The Su-75 is not a "cut-down Su-57" but the next step in the evolution of Russian combat aircraft.
+The Su-75 is not a "cut-down Su-57", but the next step in the evolution of Russian combat aircraft.
 It inherits all the best from its predecessors, avoiding their mistakes.

 And if the Su-57 became an expensive lesson for the industry, then the Su-75 is a diploma of completed training.
 That is why it will enter large-scale production much faster than the fifth-generation flagship.